A Guide to Marketing Project Management

 There are two elements critical for marketing projects—research and data.

 All marketing projects embrace research.
 Whether that research is done prior to project start or part of the project plan, research has its role.
-For example, if the project is about rolling out a new product, you need to conduct a customer segmentation research to identify the intent of your audience and understand how best to reach them.
+For example, if the project is about rolling out a new product, you need to conduct customer segmentation research to identify the intent of your audience and understand how best to reach them.

 Every marketing project lives and breathes data.
-Customer data is collected to validate whether the project has achieved its goals and to evaluate whether the return on investment (ROI) of initiative is met.
+Customer data is collected to validate whether the project has achieved its goals and to evaluate whether the return on investment (ROI) of the initiative is met.
 Today’s smart marketing teams are driven by data to make informed decisions.